7 Gout Symptoms and Risk Factors You Should Know

 Gout risk factor: Taking a diuretic medication

 Diuretic medications taken to help lower high blood pressure can raise uric acid levels.
 Patients with rheumatoid arthritis or psoriasis who take drugs that suppress the immune system also have an increased risk of getting gout, according to the Arthritis Foundation.
 If a patient is diagnosed with gout, a doctor might change their medications to ensure lower levels of uric acid, Dr. Choi says.
+You can try these essential oils for gout relief too.

 Gout risk factor: Eating a “king’s diet”